otto-de/api-guidelines/api-guidelines/global/json/naming-conventions/rules/should-use-camel-case-for-property-names.md

 ---
-type: SHOULD
 id: R004010
 ---

-# use camelCase for property names
+# SHOULD use camelCase for property names

 Property names of JSON objects should be formatted in camelCase.